alnew/507_Final_Project_YelpTicketMaster/README.md

 API Secrets Location
-  Create a separate file for your API keys that you will .gitignore when pushing to GitHub My Secrets File: final_proj_secrets.py
+  -Create a separate file for your API keys that you will .gitignore when pushing to GitHub -My Secrets File: final_proj_secrets.py

 Postal Code Data from CSV: